Battle of Carberry Hill

-The Battle of Carberry Hill took place on 15 June 1567, near Musselburgh, East Lothian, a few miles east of Edinburgh, Scotland.
-A number of Scottish lords objected to the rule of Mary, Queen of Scots, after she had married the Earl of Bothwell, who was widely believed to have murdered her previous husband Lord Darnley.
+The Battle of Carberry Hill took place on 15 June 1567, near Carberry Tower in East Lothian, a few miles east of Edinburgh, Scotland.

+A number of Scottish lords objected to the rule of Mary, Queen of Scots, after she married Earl of Bothwell, who was widely believed to have murdered her previous husband Lord Darnley.
 The Lords were intent to avenge Darnley's death.
 However, Bothwell escaped from the stand-off at Carberry while Queen Mary surrendered.
 Mary abdicated, escaped from prison, and was defeated at the battle of Langside.
 She went to exile in England while her supporters continued a civil war in Scotland.

 Contested marriage

-In May 1567 Queen Mary of Scotland married James Hepburn, 4th Earl of Bothwell.
+On 15 May 1567, Queen Mary married James Hepburn, 4th Earl of Bothwell.
 Many of the Queen's allies who previously supported her, including Maitland, Morton, Balfour, and Murray of Tullibardine, disapproved of this and chose to oppose her.
 Many of the same Lords who claimed disapproval in June had signed the Ainslie Tavern Bond only two months earlier in April, pledging support for the marriage.

 In April, Bothwell, along with several others, had been accused of Lord Darnley's murder.
 Bothwell was acquitted of the charge.
-His chief prosecutor, Lord Darnley's father, the Earl of Lennox, failed to appear at the trial despite multiple summons.
-His 3,000 troops were turned back when confronted by Bothwell's 4,000, and then Lennox chose not to appear.
+His chief prosecutor, Darnley's father, the Earl of Lennox, failed to appear at the trial despite multiple summons.
+His 3,000 armed retainers were turned back when confronted by Bothwell's 4,000, and then Lennox chose not to appear.
 Scottish law of the time prohibited an accuser from bringing armed troops to a trial.
-Many Scottish nobles disputed the trial verdict, and James Murray, brother of the Laird of Tullibardine, offered to duel with Bothwell or prove the guilt of Darnley's murder on Bothwell's henchmen.
+Many Scottish nobles disputed the trial verdict, and James Murray, brother of the laird of Tullibardine, offered to duel with Bothwell or prove the guilt of Darnley's murder on Bothwell's henchmen.
 Despite this very public dissent, Mary made Bothwell the Duke of Orkney and Marquis of Fife on 12 May 1567, then married him three days later.

 Movements before battle

 On 11 June 1567 Bothwell's enemies, the Confederate Lords, assembled in armour in Edinburgh, with a printed proclamation of their intention to deliver the Queen, revenge Darnley's murder, and preserve the Prince.
 Mary was at Borthwick Castle with Bothwell.
-The Confederate Lords began to beseige them but Bothwell escaped.
-She disguised herself as a pageboy to ride to Dunbar and meet Bothwell.
+The Confederate Lords began to besiege them but Bothwell escaped.
+Mary disguised herself as a pageboy to ride to Dunbar and meet Bothwell.

 The French ambassador Philibert du Croc described Bothwell and Mary's force marching from Dunbar, with supporters joining at Haddington.
 Mary made a proclamation at Gladsmuir.
-They stayed at Seton and the next day came to Prestonpans.
+They stayed at Seton Palace and the next day came to Prestonpans.
 Du Croc heard the army of the Confederate Lords were at the "port" or "pont de la Madelaine" west of Fisherrow before crossing the River Esk and marching in the valley towards Dalkeith.
 Both armies intended to gain the tactical advantage of siting themselves on a hill.
 According to Du Croc, their positions were two or three crossbow shots from each other.